 The North American Income Trust (NAIT) has been generating an attractive and increasing dividend (up 9% for the year ended 31 January 2019).
-It is also generating reasonable capital growth, despite an environment that has been favouring low-yielding, highgrowth companies.
+It is also generating reasonable capital growth, despite an environment that has been favouring low-yielding, high-growth companies.
 The manager, Fran Radano, is not unduly concerned about the health of the US economy.
-He continues to recycle the portfolio into good quality stocks that offer the prospect of reasonable dividend growth and should prove resilient in the event of a slowdown in the US economy.
+He continues to recycle the portfolio into stocks that he believes are good quality that offer the prospect of reasonable dividend growth and should prove resilient in the event of a slowdown in the US economy.

-Since we last published, the discount has narrowed considerably and, if this is sustained, it might be possible for the trust to see a welldeserved expansion.
+Since we last published, the discount has narrowed considerably and, if this is sustained, it might be possible for the trust to issue stock and expand.

-Shareholders should note that, at the AGM planned for 4 June 2019, they will be asked to approve the subdivision of the shares on a fivefor-one basis.
-This is designed to help investors who want to invest relatively small sums of money.
+Shareholders should note that, at the Annual General Meeting planned for 4 June 2019, they will be asked to approve the subdivision of the shares.
+Shareholders will receive five shares in exchange for every one share held, all things being equal the share price will be a fifth of what it was.
+This is designed to make things easier for investors who want to invest relatively small sums of money.